-In determining Mr. Kay's base salary, our Compensation Committee took into account Mr. Kay's role with Filament, as described above, and his role with us, his extensive knowledge of and experience in the housewares industry and his role in directing our growth.
+In determining Mr. Kay's base salary, our Compensation Committee took into account Mr. Kay's role with Filament and his role with us, his extensive knowledge of and experience in the housewares industry and his role in directing our growth.
+Pursuant to the terms of Mr. Kay's employment agreement, Mr. Kay's annual rate of base salary was increased from \$800,000 to \$900,000 effective March 3, 2021.
+Our Compensation Committee determined an increase in Mr. Kay's base salary was appropriate to improve competitive positioning and align Mr. Kay more closely with peers.
+Mr. Kay has not received an increase in base salary since joining the Company in March 2018.

-In determining Mr. Shiftan's base salary, our Compensation Committee took into account his significant role in developing, structuring and implementing our growth and acquisition strategies.

-The base salaries of Daniel Siegel and Laurence Winoker are also set forth in their employment agreements.
-The salaries set forth in their employment agreements were determined by the Chief Executive Officer and Chief Operating Officer, in consultation with our Compensation Committee, taking into consideration their roles and responsibilities within the Company, as well as the amount and components of aggregate compensation for comparable positions in our peer group of companies.
-Pursuant to the terms of Daniel Siegel's employment agreement, Mr. Siegel's annual rate of base salary was increased from \$512,500 to \$550,000 effective July 1, 2019.
+The base salaries of Daniel Siegel and Laurence Winoker are also set forth in their employment agreements, as determined by the Chief Executive Officer, in consultation with our Compensation Committee, taking into consideration their roles and responsibilities within the Company, as well as the amount and components of aggregate compensation for comparable positions in our peer group of companies.
+Pursuant to the terms of Daniel Siegel's employment agreement, Mr. Siegel's annual rate of base salary was increased from \$550,000 to \$650,000 effective January 1, 2021.